‘Has Australia lost its success mojo?’

-Join ANZSOG experts in discussing the learnings from a new ANU Press book ‘Successful Public Policy: Lessons from Australia and New Zealand’ in aim of identifying whether Australia is destined for future public policy success.
+Come along to this ANZSOG-curated session discussing the learnings from a new ANU Press book ‘Successful Public Policy: Lessons from Australia and New Zealand’.
 Edited by ANZSOG-affiliated academics Joannah Luetyens, Michael Mintrom and Paul ‘t Hart, the book is part of a global project looking at why our society seems so fixated on public policy failures, instead of celebrating and learning from success.

 Who Are The Speakers?